kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 ### Deployment ###

-To deploy an application we'll need to create a *Deployment* with the image.
+To deploy an application we'll need to create a *Deployment* resource with the image.

 ```console
 $ kubectl create deployment hashgenerator-dep --image=jakousa/dwk-app1
   deployment.apps/hashgenerator-dep created
 ```

-This action created a few things for us to look at: a *Deployment* and a *Pod*.
+This action created a few things for us to look at: a *Deployment* resource and a *Pod*.

 #### What is a Pod? ####